 Panel discussion: “Diversity in the workplace: what it means and what’s at stake”.

-Panelists are Lisa Smith-Strother (Sr. Director, Global Head of Employer Brand, Recruitment Marketing, and Diversity TA Branding at Ericsson), Mikal Harden (Co-Founder at Juno Search Partners), Tamara Rasberry (HR Manager at National Community Reinvestment Coalition).
+Panelists are Lisa Smith-Strother (Vice President, Global Head of Employer Branding & Recruitment Marketing at RELX Group), Beth Perkins (People Growth Manager at O3 World), Tamara Rasberry (HR Manager at National Community Reinvestment Coalition).
 Moderator is Chris Powell (CEO at Talmetrix).

 Dimensions of Diversity

 – What is diversity in today’s age of identity?

 – How to drive diversity into your business?